16 Top-Rated Attractions & Places to Visit in Manitoba

 The Royal Canadian Mint

-If you've ever wondered where the coins we use on a day to day basis come from, then you should be sure to make some time when visiting Winnipeg to stop in at the Royal Canadian Mint.
-This high tech and high security facility is open to the public and provides informative tours.
+If you've ever wondered where the coins we use on a day-to-day basis come from, then you should be sure to make some time when visiting Winnipeg to stop in at the Royal Canadian Mint.
+This high-tech and high-security facility is open to the public and provides informative tours.

 The tours are led by knowledgeable guides who provide history and background and also explain the production process.
-A boutique on site sells specialty coins along with other souvenirs.
+A boutique on-site sells specialty coins along with other souvenirs.

 Official site: https://www.mint.ca/store/mint/visit-the-mint/visit-the-mint-1200026

-11. Narcisse Snake Dens
+Narcisse Snake Dens

-The Narcisse Snake Dens offer visitors a unique opportunity to witness a spectacle of nature each spring.
-In late April and early May tens of thousands of red-sided garter snakes emerge from their winter slumber and exit the dens, ready to mate.
+The Narcisse Snake Dens offers visitors a unique opportunity to witness a spectacle of nature each spring.
+In late April and early May, tens of thousands of red-sided garter snakes emerge from their winter slumber and exit the dens, ready to mate.
 See the action from observation platforms near the four dens, and while you are peering down, watch for mating balls, which see as many as a hundred male snakes swarming a female.

 Pinawa Dam Provincial Park